-The Family Carers Partnership Board (FCPB) comprises representatives of Adult and Community Services, Children and Young Peoples Services, Clinical Commissioning Groups which changed to Integrated Care Boards on 1st July 2022, Voluntary Community and Social Enterprise and carers themselves.
-The FCPB will, over the next five years, develop and implement an action plan based on the five priorities.
+The Family Carers Partnership Board (FCPB) comprises representatives of Adult and Community Services, Children and Young Peoples Services, Clinical Commissioning Groups (Will be changing to integrated care board from 1st July 2022), Voluntary Community and Social Enterprise and carers themselves.
+The FCPB will, over the next five years, develop an action plan based on the five priorities.